CHAPTER 3: A GANBURY STROLL

-The verodu was right about the name the harlakii gave me.
-It did keep it simple.
+The Major was right about the name the dwarves gave me.
+It did keep things simple.

-“Dear Commander Harad, you always say I’m late to the party, but I know how to finish it.”
+“Like you say Commander Harad, I may be late for the party but I know how to finish it.”

 “By Foster’s Blade.
-Is there anything we can do to stop this beast?” replied the town lord.
+Is there anything we can do to stop this beast?” replied Compton just as he unsheathed his sword.

-“Maybe we can beat ‘em to death with yer other arm.” the harlak responded.
+“Maybe we can beat ‘em to death with yer other arm.”
+Harad said.

 “I am Compton Blaine, lord of this city for the world’s braves.” he said.
-“At my side is Commander Harad, one of the bravest souls I know.
-For what sinister purpose do you come here?”
+“At my side is Commander Harad, bravest soul I know.
+Why do you come to our city?”